notnotnithin/Java-Notes/Multithreading-Parallel-Asynchronous-Coding/01-GettingStartedWithParallel&AsyncProgramming/notes.md

 4. Threads in general are expensive reason being threads have their own runtime-stack, memory and registers and more.
 This is primarily the reason why creating and destroying the thread is an expensive process and to solve this problem primarily, the ThreadPool was created.

-**Introduction to ThreadPool, ExecutorService and Future:**
+## Introduction to ThreadPool, ExecutorService and Future:
 ThreadPool: You can think of ThreadPool primarily as a group of threads that are created and readily available to handle any work submitted to them.
 The ThreadPool typically will have a work queue and it pulls a new work from that queue.

 There are a couple of things you need to know.
 If we have any CPU intensive task, basically some complex mathematical calculation or any algorithm related computation, then the number of threads should be equal to the number of cores in your machine.
 Because at any given time, the number of tasks that can run in parallel is equal to the number of cores.

 If you have IO intensive tasks such as a database call or a REST API call, then your ThreadPool size should be greater than the number of cores in your machine.
 The reason for this is because the thread executing the task will be waiting for the most part.
 That's one of the reasons why we need to have more threads than the number of cores.

-**Benefits of a ThreadPool**:
+## Benefits of a ThreadPool
 With ThreadPool, we don't have to manually create, start or join threads.
 This is a big win as a developer.
 This also helps in achieving concurrency for your application.
 Basically, with four threads, you can have four tasks that can run in parallel.
 So that's all about ThreadPool, but we cannot do much by having ThreadPool alone because we need tasks in order for these threads to execute.

+#### ExecutorService:
-**ExecutorService**: ExecutorService got released as part of a Java5.
-If I have to explain about ExecutorService in a single statement, then ExecutorService is an **Asynchronous Task Execution Engine**.
+ExecutorService got released as part of a Java5.
+If I have to explain about ExecutorService in a single statement, then ExecutorService is an **Asynchronous Task Execution Engine.

 This provides a way to asynchronously execute the tasks and provide the result in a much simpler way compared to threads.
 ExecutorService also enabled coarse-grained task based parallelism in Java.

-**Different components of ExecutorService**:
+#### Different components of ExecutorService
 Inside the ExecutorService, we have the

-1. ThreadPool
+1. **ThreadPool**
-2. Work Queue - A blocking queue.
+2. **Work Queue** - A blocking queue.
 Any time the client submits a task for the ExecutorService, the task will be placed in the work queue.
-3. Completion Queue - Where the tasks that are completed by the threads in a ThreadPool will be placed in the completion queue.
+3. **Completion Queue** - Where the tasks that are completed by the threads in a ThreadPool will be placed in the completion queue.

 In a nutshell, these are the components that are part of the ExecutorService.

-***How does all these components work together to get the work done?***
+## How does all these components work together to get the work done?

 When a client (nothing but our code interacting with the ExecutorService) submits a task, it gets placed in the Work Queue.
 As soon as the work is placed in the work queue, in return you would get a Future.
 Think of Future as a proxy or a reference to the result that will be available later.
 Once the task is available in the queue, one of the threads from the ThreadPool is going to take that work and execute the task and place the result in the completion queue and then the client reads the result from it using the Future reference.
 This is how the ExecutorService, ThreadPool and the Future work together to provide task based parallelism in Java.